 GED Online Proctored Exam-How Does it Work?

-During the GED Online Proctored Exam, candidates will be monitored during the entire test by a proctor, usually through a webcam, mic, and screen access to the candidate’s computer.
+During the GED Online Proctored Exam, candidates will be monitored throughout the test by a proctor, usually via a webcam, microphone, and screen access to the candidate’s computer.

-Students will have to install software that will monitor suspicious activities using audio analytics and advanced video.
+Students will have to install software that monitors suspicious activity using audio analytics and advanced video analytics.

 This ensures that candidates focus on their test screen while taking the exam, that there’s enough light in the test room, and the software also checks for suspicious objects in background voice activity and video so the exam can be red-flagged if needed.

-Online testing has its advantages, but there are also some negative aspects associated with it.
+Online testing has its advantages, but it also has some drawbacks.
 This page balances it all.

-So if you’re looking to take an exam online and not bother with traveling to and from a testing center, you’ll have to learn about the rules so you can appreciate the benefits and convenience of taking an exam in an online proctored format.
+So if you’re looking to take an exam online and avoid traveling to and from a testing center, you’ll need to understand the rules to appreciate the benefits and convenience of an online proctored format.

 Online Proctored GED Testing also involves face recognition for student authentication.
 These are just a few of the features of the software that’s used in Online Proctored Testing.

-We assume that you followed online GED classes or traditional classes and that you are prepared to take the GED test.
+We assume that you have completed online or traditional GED classes and are prepared to take the GED test.
 Best GED Classes’ free video lessons and GED practice tests are great to help you start out on your GED journey.

-With this free help, you can easily discover if an online course fits you.
+With this free help, you can easily discover whether an online course is a good fit for you.
 If that’s the case, register for the full, accredited GED program designed by Onsego Online GED Prep.

 So now, let’s take a closer look at some of the pros and cons of taking exams online.